goddesscw/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software with GPL.
+Git is a free software with GPL.
 Git tracks changes of files.
 Git push to remote origin.
 Edit dev branch with non-fast commit.